Do your Marigolds look pale-dry, spotted, and jagged even under proper care? It could be the result of some invaders eating your Marigolds.

 What is Killing My Marigold?

 The vibrant color of Marigold flowers is the key attraction for pests and insects.
+But pests make the plant unaesthetic with its invasion.

 1. Caterpillars & Cutworms

-Caterpillars chew on the leaves making large holes that destroy young tender Marigolds.
+Caterpillars chew on the leaves making large holes that destroy young, tender Marigolds.

 Despite the necessity to identify the pests for their correct treatment, you might confuse sawfly larvae with a caterpillar.